elwinar/rcoredump/README.md

 ## Status: Alpha

-THe project is in its infancy stage.
+The project is in its infancy stage.
 While it can be used already for some usages, many things may change between now and the v1, and no feature is guaranteed to stay the same or even be present in future releases.
 Of course, we will try to stay compatible as much as possible, but if we can't, you've